A handmade Christmas elf is gifted with every order 🎄🎁 A handmade Christmas elf is gifted with every order 🎄🎁

 Dog sledding can be done alone or in pairs!
 The driver sits at the back of the sled, and the passenger sits in the sled under a reindeer skin to keep out the cold.

 Driving a snowmobile is an extraordinary experience, whether you're experienced or not!
-It can be scary at first, because snowmobiles are so powerful, but once you've got the hang of it, it's great to ride, and the adrenaline rush gets to you very quickly.
+It can be intimidating at first because snowmobiles are powerful, but once you get the hang of it it's great to ride and the adrenaline rushes over you very quickly.

-And if you're worried about getting cold, don't worry - we've got full wetsuits and heated grips!
+If you're worried about getting cold, don't worry — you'll have full suits and heated grips!

-A snowmobile safari allows you to visit remote areas inaccessible by car, with breathtaking views.
+A snowmobile safari lets you visit remote places inaccessible by car, offering breathtaking views.

-When you return from Lapland, there are a few must-haves to bring back with you, such as :
+When returning from Lapland, there are some essentials to bring back, such as:

-Finnish design is at once aesthetic, functional and highly ergonomic.
-There are three well-known Finnish brands for tableware and home textiles:
+Finnish design is both aesthetic, functional and very ergonomic.
+There are three very well-known Finnish brands for tableware and home textiles:

 Moomins are hippopotamus-like cartoon characters.
 This Finnish cartoon has conquered the world with its gentle, lovable characters and adaptations in books, comics, TV series and films.
 The story of the Moomins is about friendship, tolerance, nature and self-discovery.